 Iron filters are not very effective for water with high levels of other water contaminants such as nitrate or pesticides, but work well for smells caused by water contaminants.

+Well, the answer is — it depends.
 Water filter systems can be designed to remove certain water contaminants that may cause water quality problems such as bad tastes, odors and cloudy water.
 These water filters may also take out chemicals such as chlorine and chloramine that are often used in water treatment.
 Some water filter system manufacturers will offer different models of water filtration systems, each one removing a different water contaminant or water pollutant.

 For example, a water purification pitcher may remove chlorine and chloramine from water, but not lead or other water contaminants such as sediment.
 This type of water filtration system would be suitable for someone who is concerned about water pollutants like fluoride and chlorine but does not mind water that contains a small amount of particulate matter such as silt and sediment.